 Winter Island’s strategic position at the entrance to Salem’s inner harbor was underscored when fortifications were built there by 1643.
 The fort was originally named Fort William for King William of England, but the name was changed to Fort Anne after Queen Anne assumed the throne.
 In 1799, after America had gained its independence, the fort was named Fort Pickering after Colonel Timothy Pickering, a Salem native who served as Secretary of State under President Washington.
 Remnants of the fort, rebuilt in the Civil War era, still stand near the lighthouse.

-After passing Baker’s Island, mariners would line up the Fort Pickering and Derby Wharf lights to enter Salem Harbor.
+After passing Baker’s Island, mariners would line up the lights at Fort Pickering and Derby Wharf to enter Salem Harbor.

 The wooden walkway had to be rebuilt twice after being destroyed by ice in 1879 and 1904.
-The Harris family must have been pleased when in 1896 water pipes connected the keeper’s house with the Salem water system.
-By 1920, a sixth-order Fresnel lens and an incandescent light were used in the lantern room, but an oil lamp was kept on hand in case of a power outage.
+The Harris family must have been pleased when in 1895 water pipes connected the keeper’s house with the Salem water system.
+By 1878, a sixth-order Fresnel lens was being used in the lantern room, and by 1920, an incandescent-oil-vapor light had been installed in the lantern room, but an oil lamp was kept on hand in case of a power outage.

 In the 1930s, a Coast Guard air station was built on Winter Island, and many of its personnel lived in the keeper’s dwelling until new quarters were completed.
 During a blizzard in 1934, thirty guardsmen were trapped in the dwelling.
 The temperature was well below zero, and they were getting low on fuel oil when a snowplow finally broke through to rescue them.
 The keeper’s dwelling was later converted to the Coast Guard Officers’ Club on Winter Island.

-Although the keeper’s house, walkway, barn and other out-buildings no longer exist, frequent summer events, a campground, and a yearly blues festival draw many visitors to Winter Island and Fort Pickering Light.
+Although the keeper’s house, walkway, barn and other out-buildings no longer exist, frequent summer events, a campground, and a yearly blues festival draw many visitors to Winter Island and Fort Pickering Lighthouse.